 According to statistics provided by the Pennsylvania Department of Transportation, 351 reportable crashes take place in the state every day, equating to about 15 crashes an hour.
 There are around 221 people injured in these crashes each day, meaning 9 people are injured in a traffic crash every hour and—based on the state’s population in 2017—that equals one out of every 159 people in the Commonwealth were injured in a crash that year.
+Not only that, in 2018 alone, approximately 40,000 individuals lost their lives in auto accidents.
 What causes these accidents?
 Here is a look at some of the more common causes of car accidents in Pennsylvania and beyond.

 The National Highway Traffic Safety Administration reported that distracted driving led to the deaths of more than three thousand people across the nation in 2017.
 Distracted driving involves any activity that diverts the driver’s attention from the task of driving.
 Some common distractions include:

 - Talking to other passengers in the car

 - Fiddling with stereo, entertainment, or navigation controls

 - External distractions such as previous accidents